ALL YOUR QUESTIONS, ANSWERED.

 In most cases yes.
 Not all “body shop” or repair facilities are the same.
 Most are still repairing the vehicles the way that they did many years ago.
 With the new fuel economy standards that the EPA and Federal Government imposed on all OEM’s manufactures, they have to “lightweight” the vehicles and make them more fuel efficient or face enormous penalties.

 On today’s vehicles, there are so many sensors and other diagnostic equipment on-board that simply replacing the bumper can cause numerous codes in your computers ECM.
 Sometimes these codes show on your dash screen and sometime they don’t.
 At Dorn’s we want your vehicle safe and all diagnostic equipment working as it should.
-This is why we scan your vehicle when it arrives and when we complete the repair.
-Insuring that you know the vehicle was repaired correctly and all safety features will perform as expected.
+This is why we scan your vehicle when it arrives and when we complete the repair insuring you know the vehicle was repaired correctly and all safety features will perform as expected.

 Structural or Frame benches have been around quite sometime but have mostly been used on “exotic” vehicles like Lamborghini or Ferrari.
 Now, because of lightweight materials in vehicles and because of strict fuel standards, these benches are needed frequently on most all vehicles from Honda to Tesla.
 At Dorn’s we are one of only 2-3 repair facilities in Virginia that have these specialized benches to insure your repair is the absolute best.
-These benches use special “Jigs” that precisely measure and support the vehicle in the exact same platform that the vehicle was built on.
-Therefore giving you a seamless repair.
-Less than 1% of Body Shops have this ability.
+These benches use special “Jigs” that precisely measure and support the vehicle in the exact same platform that the vehicle was built on, therefore giving you a seamless repair—less than 1% of Body Shops have this ability.

 OEM stands for “Original Equipment Manufacturer” and is used to describe parts made by or for the manufacturer of your vehicle.
 So OEM Ford parts come from Ford, Mercedes parts from Mercedes and so on.